Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 1991, CEC

-Convinced by belt-driven turntables, I discovered a belt-driven...
+Convinced by belt-driven turntables, I discovered a belt- driven...
 CD player!

-Learning that Audiomat is developing a prototype based on a Teac VRDS mechanism (very good, by the way), I offer to compare them.
+I immediately fell in love with this first CEC, the TL-1.
+Learning that Audiomat was developing a prototype based on a Teac VRDS mechanism (very good, by the way), I offered to compare them.

 Even today, the association of these two brands is famous among many audiophiles.